CaseyChu960617/CSCI3100_Project/README.md

 ## Purpose:
 - To develop a multi-functional online learning platform for CUHK students to LEARN and SHARE KNOWLEDGE.

-## 3 Key-functinos of the website:
+## 3 Key-functions of the website:

 1. TUTORIAL POSTING AND BROWSING SYSTEM
 - Urge allows all CUHK students and professors to upload their teaching materials online to share knowledge.